Xylenol: Uses

-Together with cresols and cresylic acid, xylenols are an important class of phenolics with great industrial importance.
+Together with cresols and cresylic acid, xylenols are a commercially important class of phenolics.
 They are used in the manufacture of antioxidants.
 Xylenol orange is a redox indicator built on a xylenol skeleton.
 2,6-Xylenol is a monomer for poly(p-phenylene oxide) (PEO) engineering resins through carbon-oxygen oxidative coupling.
+The common antiseptic chloroxylenol is produced from 2,6-xylenol.